 So if sending things to the landfill isn’t the solution… what is?
 Learning to reduce food waste is the solution.

 Each of us needs to do our part to reduce what we consume, produce, and waste in order to make a dent in this problem.
-The good news is, learning to reduce food waste is actually pretty simple!
+The good news is, learning to reduce food waste, and therefore live a more eco friendly lifestyle, is actually pretty simple!
 I think you’ll find that these food waste solutions I talk about, and learning to tackle household food waste in general doesn’t have to become something you stress about.
 It doesn’t have to become something you obsess over every time you set out to cook a home meal.

 Instead, with these simple tips you can feel empowered!
 At least, they make me feel empowered the more I work towards them.